snowplow-archive/snowplow.github.com/_posts/2015-09-16-schema-guru-0.4.0-released.md

 <h2><a name="roadmap">11.
 Plans for next release</a></h2>

 We still have plenty features planned for the Schema Guru!
-Things that will most likely appear in next release:
+Features that we are planning include:

-* `required` property derived in `schema` command
+* Deriving the `required` property in our `schema` subcommand
-* Output Schema in Apache Avro format
+* Generating schemas in Apache Avro format
-* Adding the ability to generate `CREATE TABLE` DDL for other databases
+* Generating `CREATE TABLE` DDL for other databases

 [spark]: http://spark-project.org/
 [pyinvoke]: http://www.pyinvoke.org/